vilvesh06/JANUS-Avionics-Induction-2025/JANUS Induction/Round 3/README.md

 * Add labels to the graph depending on what the sensors actually are.
 * Maybe save the incoming data to a file.

+**Improvements I did**
+* Change the existing code to plot on a 3d scale with the dimensions: altitude, latitude and longitude
 ---

 ## Problem 2 – GPS Data with NMEA Sentences